Achref-Oueslati/Achref-Oueslati/README.md

 # Hi, I’m @Achref-Oueslati 👋

 ## About Me
-- 👀 I’m a master's student currently in my final year in Smart Systems and IoT.
-I'm interested in learning new things and skills concerning IoT and Machine learning Development.
-- 🌱 I want to learn new skills and find a job that matches my desires and ambitions in the IoT development industry.
-- 💞️ I’m looking to collaborate on projects related to IoT and AI .
+Dedicated AI & IoT developer with expertise in IoT integration, microcontroller programming and AI-driven applications.
+I have proven my success in developing and deploying smart solutions, proficiency in multiple programming languages and experience in leading innovative projects in Artificial Intelligence and IoT.
   - 📫 How to reach me:
   - Email: [oueslati.ashreff@gmail.com]
   - LinkedIn: [www.linkedin.com/in/oueslatiachref]

 ## Skills
+Skills:
+IoT Development
+AI (machine and deep learning)
+Tensorflow
+Keras
+Scikit-learn
+LLM
+Python
-- C++
+C++
-- Embedded C
+Embedded Systems
-- Python
+Microcontroller Programming (ESP32, STM32, Arduino,Raspberry PI)
+MQTT
+Docker, Docker Compose
-- Linux
+Linux
-- Deep Learning/Machine Learning

 ## Get Involved
 - If you're interested in collaborating or have questions, feel free to reach out!